Subscribe

 “Never compete on price.”

 So we are told.
-But customers want lower prices, and it worked for Amazon, Costco, Vanguard, and many others, so why are we told not to use a low-price strategy?
+But customers like low prices, and it worked for Costco, Southwest Airlines, Vanguard, IKEA, Amazon, Walmart, McDonald’s,, H&M, Dollar General, TJ Maxx, and many others.
+So why are we told not to use a low-price strategy?

 “Never compete on price”

 When two products are fundamentally different—in features, integrations, and complexity—customers often have no real choice between them.
-An Enterprise must use software with single-sign-on, security controls, compliance features, and scaling to thousands of users with roles and permission and myriad needs.
+An Enterprise must use software with single-sign-on, security controls, compliance features, and scaling to thousands of users with roles and permissions and integrations with corporate systems.

-For a small business, those same features make the system harder to use.
-They don’t want to pay for things they don’t need.
+For a small business, those features make the software harder to use.
+And they don’t want to pay for things they don’t need.
 So Enterprise- and SMB-targeted products compete on capabilities and user-experience, not price.
 The Enterprise cannot use the cheaper SMB version.

 But consider two products that are functionally identical.
 They solve the same problem in the same way, with mostly the same features.
 The sales teams highlight minor differences that matter to maybe 10% of users.
 Because they’re essentially the same, price is only differentiator left.
 They are two gas stations across the street from one another; the main difference is the big sign with numbers on it.

-The math makes it even worse.
-A 20% price cut needs a 25% customer increase just to maintain revenue1.
-It’s asymmetric and working against you.
+The math is worse than you think.
+A 20% price cut needs a 25% customer increase just to maintain revenue.1 It’s asymmetric and working against you.
+It’s worse again when you consider the effect on profit; even a seemingly-minor 10% price reduction could mean a 50% profit reduction2—terrible!

 1 Making 80% of the money off 120% of the customers multiplies to 96% of the revenue you had.
 Percentage losses always require even-larger-percentage gains just to get back to where you were.
 This effect applies everywhere, such as how to become more productive.

-Worse, the loss of profitability isn’t an issue only for shareholders.
+So indeed this isn’t an issue only for “shareholders” or SaaS metrics buffs.
 It means the company cannot fund things like product development, or better marketing, or talent in tech support.
-In short, it means the product is worse, the service is worse, and the company is worse.
-Ultimately this is bad for customers as well as shareholders.
+That in turn means the product is worse, the service is worse, and the company is worse.
+Ultimately this is bad for customers, employees, and founders.
+And, sure, also shareholders.

 So, is it true?
 “Never compete on price?”